 Ann Williams – the mystery of her origins and first marriage (SOLVED!!!)

-My English ancestor Edward Allen (b.
-Colwall, Herefordshire) married a woman called Ann sometime in the 1830’s.
+My English ancestor Edward Allen (born in Colwall, Herefordshire in the early 1800s) married a woman called Ann sometime in the 1830’s.
 I know this because their first child, also called Ann, was born legitimately in Colwall in 1838.
 Edward’s wife was also born in Colwall around 1809, as consistently indicated on the 1851 and 1861 census.
 A contact shared information on a likely entry of marriage which took place in Withington, Herefordshire, so I ordered the marriage certificate.
 It confirmed Ann’s maiden name was Williams (father’s name Thomas Williams), and that she was a widow (married name Lewis).
 Edward was also listed as a widower on the certificate, but strangely it did not mention either one of them as residing in Colwall at the time.
 Unfortunately, all attempts to find a marriage certificate or an entry for a marriage among church records for Ann Williams to a Mr Lewis proved fruitless.
 Even more worryingly, I couldn’t find a baptism for a Ann Williams in Colwall in 1809/1810, nor for an Ann Lewis for that matter.
-Read how this mystery was solved here.
+Read here how this mystery was solved.

 Elizabeth Symonds – parentage and origins?